Program: 2 hours of Theory and 4 hours of Practices, Sailing License Certificate.

-Where: Puerto Base, Monte Real Club Yates Bayona
+Puerto Base, Monte Real Club Yates Bayonne.

-PRACTICAL AGENDA.
-(4 hours)
+PRACTICAL SYLLABUS.
+(4 hours):

-• Knowledge and management of safety material.
+• Knowledge and management of safety equipment.

 o Hand flares, precautions in their handling and explanation of their use.

-o Operation of the fog horn and
+o Managing the fog horn and the

-o Handling of the heliograph.
+o Handling the heliograph.

-o The bilge pump.
+o The drain pump.

-o The onboard first aid kit and its contents.
+o The on-board kit and its contents.

 • review of the critical points of the boat